 Third, what metrics do you currently have access to that can help guide you?
 Take inventory, figure out what’s missing, build a relationship with the people that can help you get access to whatever is missing.

 Fourth, understand how the company markets itself and it’s products.
 What are your customer segments?
 How is the company viewed by the marketplace, by customers, and by potential customers.
 Whatever you do, you want to support that, you probably don’t have budget to go create an entire marketing campaign.
 Then again, maybe you do.

-Fifth, develop or align a value proposition with each customer segment you’re targeting.
+Fifth, develop customer segments and align a value proposition to each customer segment you’re targeting.
 Then align your features with the value propositions.